raspberrypi/libcamera/Documentation/sensor_driver_requirements.rst

 The sensor driver is assumed to be fully compliant with the V4L2 specification.

-The sensor driver shall support the following V4L2 controls:
+For RAW sensors, the sensor driver shall support the following V4L2 controls:

 * `V4L2_CID_EXPOSURE`_
 * `V4L2_CID_HBLANK`_